discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 <Card title="Precast (at Singularity)">

 - Use any heal skill while having Relic of Vass equipped to apply additional <Condition name="Poisoned" />.
+- Situationally Staff Marks can be precasted as well.
 - Use <Skill name="Desert Shroud"/> right before taking the Mistlock Singularity to pulse conditons for 6s and precast <Trait name="Plague Sending"/> for 6s.

 </Card>